 - What conflicting evidence means and how we can sort it out (not all data are equal)

-- Why absolute proof is rare in science
+- Why there is no such thing as absolute proof in science

 - What is meant by certainty in science – and how scientists convey it, and why it usually can’t be conjured up over night